 Limping can be related to an injury, but, if rest and medications do not make the problem go away, be sure to let your vet perform X-rays and other tests as indicated.
 Bone cancer, in particular, can cause persistent lameness, but diagnostic testing is needed to differentiate it from other chronic conditions, like arthritis.

 Pain in the abdomen and other areas of the body can also be caused by a number of things, and cancer is one of them.

 07 of 10

 If your dog's abdomen looks enlarged or bloated, you should go to the vet as soon as possible.
 There are a few conditions that can cause the abdomen to become distended.
 A tumor in the abdomen may lead to fluid buildup, enlarging the abdomen even if the tumor itself is still relatively small.
 Anther potential cause is a deadly condition called GDV or "bloat."

 Abnormal Discharge or Bleeding

 Blood or drainage from the skin, nose, mouth, eyes, ears, anus, or genitals are all reasons to see the vet right away.
 Potential causes of this can range from minor infection to major illness.
 Even if the reason is not cancer, it's an issue that needs attention.Continue to 9 of 10 below.

 Strong Odor From Mouth

 Your dog's breath might be bad due to dental disease, and this alone is reason enough to see the vet.
-However, strong odors, especially when they come on suddenly and/or no dental disease is present, can indicate a more serious problem.
+However, strong odors, especially when they come on suddenly and/or no dental disease is present, can also be seen with tumors within the mouth.
 Additional signs to look for include swelling in the face and apparent shifting of the teeth.

 10 of 10